Install MSR offline¶

 https://<node-ip>:443

 .
-The default user name and password areadmin:password
+The default username and password areadmin:password

 .Optional.
 Disable outgoing connections in the MSR web UI Admin Settings.
 MSR offers outgoing connections for the following tasks: